dojimanetwork/wallet-js/README.md

 ## Solana-protocols

 This package is used for interacting with dojima solana programs which interacts with solana famous protocols such as orca, radyium e.t.c

+## Utils

+This package contains utilities which requrired for other dojima wallet packages.